MihirBhanji/Portfolio/Isolated_SPI_Transciever/README.md

-Developed an Isolated SPI transciever to communicate between the Master BMS and Distributed BMS
+Developed an Isolated SPI transciever to communicate between the Master BMS and Distributed BMS for Formula SAE EV

 Design
 - Built around BQ79600 IC